kimmm4702/strawberry_web/README.md

 # strawberry_web
-Designing a personal website for to promote a business
+Designing a personal website to promote a business